hqqxyy/Context-Aware-Matting/README.md

 }
 ```

-If you find any bugs of the code, feel free to send me an email: qiqi2 AT pdx DOT edu.
+If you find any bugs of the code, feel free to send me an email: qiqi.hou2012@gmail.com.
 You can find more information in my
 [homepage](https://hqqxyy.github.io/).